jbexta/AgentPilot/README.md

 ## Roadmap / Todo
 - Integrated code interpreter
+-   Figure out how to handle
-- Actions control interpreter
+-   Actions can invoke interpreter
+- Action parameter validation, lookback and passes to CI
 - Tests
 - Extract input lookback bug
-- Incremental lookback
+- Incremental lookback for thoughts
+- ThoughtStr only returns for current task
+- If only one action class was in a react, don't say 'TASK COMPLETE', just return the last action response
 - Action ToT for inference?
 - Token prioritizer
 - Local LLM support